6 March 2026

 With the mention of Saddam, many of you will jump at the chance to point to ISIS after Saddam as proof that the world is not better with Saddam dead.
 You are not the student of history you think you are, and you are conflating two separate issues.
 That was a failure to handle the US’s win.
 Killing Saddam was not what created ISIS it was the true believers in the Bush administration ignoring the lessons from how victory over Germany in the Second World War was handled.
 Instead of using the infrastructure in place, the US dismantled it, disbanded the military, outlawed the Ba’athists and manufactured a power vacuum.

+The Iranian regime has been preparing for this and it won’t be simple and easy, but it is possible.
+Furthermore the difficulties faced in the immediate are paltry compared to what will certainly come if the problem is ignored.
 This is not Iraq or Libya, and I am (uncharacteristically) optimistic because of the Iranian people.
 What can I say, when I see kids in the street with punk rock t-shirts telling priests to fuck off because they want freedom, a vote, and a say in their country’s future, even at the risk of death, I feel reassured.

 Feature Photo: U.S. Air Force Photo, B-52H Stratofortress Bombers Support Operation Epic Fury (Mar 5, 2026), U.S. Central Command Public Affairs.
 2026.